aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/chn/chn.rst

    :Rights: read
    :Examples: ``--chn-path example/path/to/the/right/file``

+Give the path to a file differently in function of the channel type.
 For ``USER`` type, the file must contain noisy output values.
 For ``USER_ADD`` type, the file must contain noise values to add to input.
 For ``RAYLEIGH_USER`` type, the file must contain gain values.